 What are the different SERP features?

 In this post, our Head of SEO Rachel Walton talks you through the many different features of a search engine results page.
-Understanding SERP features is vital for optimising the way your business appears to users and maximising your impressions.
+Understanding what are the different SERP features is vital for optimising the way your business appears to users and maximising your impressions.

 Search engine optimisation (SEO) is a key strategy to help your business reach the widest possible audience.
 This works by maximising your website’s visibility in search engine results.
 But in order to optimise your website, you need to know what actually appears on a search engine results page, or a SERP for short.
-In this post, I’ll explain the key features of Google’s SERP, and give some tips on how to help your site to appear more prominently by focusing on these features.
+In this post, I’ll explain what are the different SERP features, and give some tips on how to help your site to appear more prominently by focusing on these features.

 What is a SERP?